 TERM 3 Written report based on subject assessments at the end of each IPC theme Written, end of year report based on Reading, Writing, Speaking & Listening, Maths, Personal Goals and Languages Other Than English.
-Progress Test in Maths and Progress Test in English results. (standardised summative assessment) Parent Teacher meeting.
+Written Progress Test in Maths and Progress Test in English results.
+Parent Teacher meeting as required.
 Family workshops.